ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 - The internal dependencies between packages within the same repo also need to be resolved.
 Let us say that we want to install `@babel/parser` from `@babel/babel-core`.
 If we installed the dependency from a registry like npm, the version of the parser could not reflect the current state of the package if it has not been published.
 Also there is no need to install a package that we already have in our repository.
 Using relative paths from one package to another would not work neither.
 - If you change various packages, you may want a way to publish them all at the same time instead of one by one.

 To resolve this issues, The (old) version we are using of Babel uses Lerna, a monorepo management tool.
 This has changed now.
 See the [Babel docs in the designa section](https://github.com/babel/babel/blob/master/doc/design/monorepo.md?plain=1).
+I believe they are using [Yarn workspaces now](https://yarnpkg.com/features/workspaces).

 Before we continue, take into consideration the next two things:
 - Packages are registered in Lerna's configuration file `lerna.json`.
 Babel has registered the directory `packages`, so all subdirectories are considered packages.
 - We consider that a package is an internal dependency if it is registered in the configuration file.